numbergeneral/numbergeneral.github.io/_posts/2019-02-16-dailycodingproblem01.md

     test_solution(number, test_dictionary)
 ```

 The solution in C++ is very similar.
-The only difference is that there is no ready function to check if the element is within the vector.
-Thus, instead of using std::vector I have used std::set.
-Set keeps only unique elements and has a function that allows us to look for desired value.
-The complexity of std::set::find is logarithmic in size.
+The only difference is that there is no ready function to check if the element is within the *std::vector*.
+Thus, instead of using *std::vector* I have used *std::set*.
+Set keeps only unique elements and has a function that allows us to check for desired value.
+The complexity of *std::set::find* is logarithmic in size.
 {: .text-justify}

 ```cpp